 If you have a job offer in Australia, an Employer Sponsored Visa is a very effective way to secure residency.
 There are skills shortages across a range of industries in Australia, including healthcare, mining, construction and energy, to name a few.

 An Employer Sponsored Visa is a reasonably quick way to secure a visa.
 This may be on a temporary or permanent basis.
 A reputable business can be approved to sponsor a suitably skilled employee to work for them.
-This usually occurs when vacancies cannot be filled from the local market – and domestic recruitment is becoming increasingly difficult for Australian businesses.
-There is a quota of 30,000 sponsored visas across this visa stream during the 2019/20 migration program year.
+This usually occurs when vacancies cannot be filled from the local market, and domestic recruitment is becomes difficult for Australian businesses.

 Employer Nomination Scheme (Subclass 186)

 This visa provides a way for skilled workers in specific occupations to live and work in Australia permanently, if they are nominated by an eligible Australian employer.
 This visa contains a number of ‘streams’ with varying conditions and eligibility requirements.
 Click below to learn more, and contact us for professional advice and assistance.

 This stream requires a nomination from an eligible Australian employer, and that the occupation in question must appear on the relevant list of eligible skilled occupations.

 If the employer nominating you is party to a labour agreement, this could be your most appropriate stream.

 For holders of a subclass 457, 482 or related Bridging visas A, B or C. Typically, you must have worked for your nominating employer for at least three years on a full time basis, and hold a suitable nomination for this stream.